Star Wars, Episode VI: Return of the Jedi (Part I)

-Recurring Theme: It’s Rough, Coarse and Irritating
+Recurring Theme: It’s Rough, Coarse and Irritating and It Gets Everywhere

 At last we are back yet again on Tatooine (“As Seen on Hondo Ohnaka’s Travel Channel Special“) and there’s our little droid buddies Artoo and Threepio trekking their way over to the, uh, Hutt Hut:

 Threepio is complaining (of course) to Artoo about how YES he’s worried!
 He always is!